rholang/AlgoliaSearchRholang/README.md

     - change CHROMEDRIVER_PATH to your path (in folder chromedriver_win32)

 - config/website.json
-  - config, what css selector to parse on your website
+  - config, what css selector to parse on your website and from which website.

 ## Start scrapping